-Under these assumptions, change happens differently.
+Under these assumptions, organizational transformation happens differently.
 Structuring for change requires a framework that allows for emergent behavior so that each agent or group make changes that at once align with the organization and meet local needs.

 Let’s stretch our metaphor to the limit and see how it can work.

 In this case, we may still make pizza, but people are encouraged to make their own small pizzas while experimenting with different ingredients.
 The dough, spices, utensils and oven are all provided (as part of the change framework), but each cook designs their pizza according to their own preferences, desires, and tastes.
 Some may decide that calzone is better while others may decide to use lavash bread to keep it healthy.
 A number of cooks may share recipes and partner on a pizza, or they may choose to make a single pizza with some ingredients on one side and different ingredients on the other.
 Once the pizzas are made, everybody gets to sample the results.
 If one or two pizzas prove to be popular, then more of these pizzas are made to share.
 If no optimum is achieved, everyone continues to experiment within the pizza framework.